ianknowles/EarTimeWrangler/README.md

 ### Running the Code

 Download a [zip](https://github.com/ianknowles/EarTimeWrangler/archive/master.zip) of this repository or `git clone https://github.com/ianknowles/EarTimeWrangler` this repository and run `python wrangler.py` from the `src` folder at the command line.
+For a step-by-step setup guide aimed at beginners see [beginners.md](beginners.md).

 ### Input/output file folders